 Number of Travellers

-Family and couple policies are typically cheaper per person than individual policies.
+Family and couple policies typically work out cheaper per person than individual cover.
 Most providers define a family as two adults and up to four dependent children.
-Group discounts may apply for larger travel parties.
+Group discounts may be available for larger travel parties heading to Bali together.

 Popular Indonesian Destinations for Australian Travellers